-- Your employee is not required to or does not substantiate timely those expenses to you with receipts or other documentation, - You advance an amount to your employee for business expenses and your employee is not required to or does not return timely any amount he or she does not use for business expenses, or - You advance or pay an amount to your employee regardless of whether you reasonably expect the employee to have business expenses related to your business.

-• You pay an amount as a reimbursement that you would have otherwise paid as wages.
+- Your employee is not required to or does not substantiate timely those expenses to you with receipts or other documentation, - You advance an amount to your employee for business expenses and your employee is not required to or does not return timely any amount he or she does not use for business expenses, or - You advance or pay an amount to your employee regardless of whether you reasonably expect the employee to have business expenses related to your business. - You pay an amount as a reimbursement you would have otherwise paid as wages.

-See section 7 for more information on supplemental wages.
+See $\underline{\text{section } 7}$ for more information on supplemental wages.

 Per diem or other fixed allowance.
 You may reimburse your employees by travel days, miles, or some other fixed allowance under the applicable revenue procedure.
 In these cases, your employee is considered to have accounted to you if your reimbursement does not exceed rates established by the Federal Government.
-The 2008 standard mileage rate for auto expenses was 50.5 cents per mile from January 1- June 30 and 58.5 cents per mile from July 1- December 31.
-The rate for 2009 is 55 cents per mile.
+The 2009 standard mileage rate for auto expenses was 55 cents per mile.
+The rate for 2010 is 50 cents per mile.
 The government per diem rates for meals and lodging in the continental United States are listed in Publication 1542, Per Diem Rates.
 Other than the amount of these expenses, your employees' business expenses must be substantiated (for example, the business purpose of the travel or the number of business miles driven).